Miriam Hyde: Writing

-The expression of words in a poetic form meant as much to Miriam Hyde as the expression of music.
+The expression of words in a poetic form meant as much to Hyde as the expression of music.
 In an interview filmed in 1992 she revealed that it was often a matter of chance whether her impressions would be embodied in words or in music.

 Three selections of her poetry were published by the Economy Press, Adelaide: The Bliss of Solitude (1941), A Few Poems (1942) and Dawn to Dusk (1947?).
 She also wrote her autobiography, Complete Accord (1991, Currency Press) and donated the royalties to the Elder Scholarship that she won in 1931.